YTWOFUND/Taiko/README.md

 L1_ENDPOINT_HTTP </br>
 L1_ENDPOINT_WS </br>

-#### 6. To receive HTTPS and WS, you need to register at [alchemy](https://www.alchemy.com/)
+#### 6. To receive HTTPS and WS, you need to register at [Blockpi](https://blockpi.io/)
 #### 7. We create an application:
 In the upper right corner, click +create app button. </br>
-In the window that opens, enter the name, CHAIN - Ethereum, NetWork - Sepolia. </br>
+In the window that opens, enter the name, CHAIN - Ethereum, NetWork - Holesky. </br>
 Save the entered data, click create app button. </br>
 #### 8. On the right side of the newly created project, click on the VIEW KEY button. </br>
 We copy HTTPS and WSS, and paste it into the file, from step 5 of the instruction.